cropsinsilico/yggdrasil/docs/source/formatted_io.rst

 Formatted I/O
 =============

-In addition to passing raw strings, the |cis_interface| framework also has support for formatting/processing messages from/to language native objects.
+In addition to passing raw strings, the |yggdrasil| framework also has support for formatting/processing messages from/to language native objects.